 What Assets Can You Trade as Options?

 UK options trading covers a wide variety of assets, including stocks, forex, commodities, and more.
 Stock trading and forex trading through options are particularly popular since these assets are relatively volatile and prices can trend strongly in one direction.
 Options can also be used to trade other types of assets, like ETFs, bonds, and cryptocurrencies.

 It’s worth noting that oil trading, gold trading, and other types of commodity trading typically happens through futures instead of options.
 Futures trading and options trading in the UK are very similar, except that you are obligated to exercise your futures contract on the expiration date when you hold futures contracts.

-Advantages of Options Trading UK
+Features of Options Trading UK

 The main reason many UK traders turn to options is that they are cost-efficient.
 If you want to take a £1,000 position in, say, Tesco shares, you would need to commit £1,000 to buy those shares directly.
 To take a £1,000 position through options, however, you might only need to pay £50 in options premiums.
 The options contracts you buy for that price can give you the right to buy £1,000 of Tesco down the line.

 Cost efficiency might not sound like a big deal, but it’s important.
 The less money you have to commit to any single trade, the more trades you can make with a small trading account.

 Another element when trading options is that you can develop highly custom trading strategies.
 For example, you can buy two sets of options contracts at different strike prices to hedge your bet about the future price of a stock or forex pair.
 Alternatively, you can buy options contracts that have different expiration dates to bet that a stock will go down in the short-term, but up in the long term.